peteroupc/peteroupc.github.io/jump.md

 <a id=Multiply_with_Carry_Add_with_Carry_Subtract_with_Borrow></a>
 ### Multiply-with-Carry, Add-with-Carry, Subtract-with-Borrow

-There are implementations for jumping a multiply-with-carry (MWC) PRNG ahead, but only in source code form ([**ref.
-1**](https://github.com/rsaucier/Random/blob/3a7981bd6a8ac6d4507e9630393303b18e8967ca/kiss.h)).
+There are implementations for jumping a multiply-with-carry (MWC) PRNG ahead, but [**only in source-code form**](https://github.com/rsaucier/Random/blob/3a7981bd6a8ac6d4507e9630393303b18e8967ca/kiss.h).
 I am not aware of an article or paper that describes how jumping an MWC PRNG ahead works.

 I am not aware of any efficient ways to jump an add-with-carry or subtract-with-borrow PRNG ahead an arbitrary number of steps.